ArcadeMakerSources/ArcadeMaker-Demo/README.md

 # Conclusion
 Thank you for your interest in ArcadeMaker!
 While this demo version is still a work in progress, we hope it provides insight into the potential of GameMaker in C#.
 Stay tuned for future updates and improvements.

+# Open Source
+I'll open source this whole project in the future.
+Hold on.